1985 Turkish embassy attack in Ottawa

 The 1985 Turkish embassy attack in Ottawa was the storming and attack that took place on 12 March 1985 by agents of the Armenian Revolutionary Army against the Turkish embassy in Ottawa, Canada.
+These men where later called by the Armenians of Canada the Ottawa Three by analogy with the Lisbon Five (see the 1983 Turkish embassy attack in Lisbon).

 Inside the embassy, the assailants rounded up hostages, including the wife of the Turkish ambassador, his teenage daughter, and embassy staff members—at least 12 people.
 The attack resulted in a single death, on-duty security officer Claude Brunelle—a 31-year-old student from the University of Ottawa—who shot at the gunmen and was shot in return, being killed instantly.

 Background

 The 1985 attack was the third assault on Turkish diplomatic personnel in Ottawa by Armenian gunmen in three years: in April 1982, the embassy's commercial counsellor, Kani Güngör, was shot and critically injured in a parking garage.
 The Armenian Secret Army for the Liberation of Armenia quickly took credit for the attack, which left the attaché paralyzed.
 Four months later, in August 1982, the embassy's military attaché, Col. Atilla Altıkat, was shot to death as he drove to work.
 The Justice Commandos Against Armenian Genocide claimed responsibility.
 In addition, other attacks by Armenians on Turkish targets, particularly diplomats, occurred in other countries during 1973–1994.